The unlikely saviors of Libya’s Roman remains

-LEPTIS MAGNA, LIBYA: Ali Hribish stands by the Arch of Septimius Severus which dominates Libya’s ancient city of Leptis Magna, brandishing letters of thanks for his efforts to protect the site.
+LEPTIS MAGNA, Libye: Ali Hribish stands by the Arch of Septimius Severus, which dominates Libya’s ancient city of Leptis Magna, brandishing letters of thanks for his efforts to protect the site.

 Despite having no background in archaeology, Hribish gathered a band of fighters who dedicated themselves to preserving the ancient Roman city, a UNESCO World Heritage site.